-The next stage of my research was borne out of my desire to expand research in the field to clinical populations due to my understanding that there is a paucity of research on parents of children with emotional and developmental problems.
-Realizing that a great deal of clinical knowledge is found in community-based psychiatric services, I began to conduct collaborative research with clinicians in the psychiatric clinic for children and adolescents at Ziv Hospital in Safed, Israel.
-The research products were published in several articles focusing on the connection between children’s and parents’ emotional regulation strategies and their effects on children’s anxiety.
+The next stage of my research was born of my desire to expand research in the field outlined above to clinical populations, due to my increased awareness of the paucity of research into parents of children with emotional and developmental problems.
+Realizing that there is a great deal of clinical knowledge to be found among colleagues who work in community-based psychiatric services, I began to conduct collaborative research with clinicians who work in the psychiatric clinic for children and adolescents at Ziv Hospital in Safed, Israel.
+We published the findings of this research in several articles that focused on the connection between children’s and parents’ emotional regulation strategies and the effects of these strategies on children’s anxiety.

-Since the two organizations, Tel-Hai College and Ziv Hospital, operate in a common geographic space, with commitment to the regional population, following this research I wanted to establish a permanent research partnership dedicated to creating interdisciplinary knowledge, integrating social work, psychology and psychiatry, which would generate not only advancement in the field, but also promote wellbeing and improved care for the Galilee population.
+My organization, Tel-Hai College, and my collaborating organization, Ziv Hospital, operate in a common geographic space, and we share a commitment to our regional population.
+Therefore, following the research I and my colleagues had been working on, I wished to establish a permanent research partnership, dedicated to creating interdisciplinary knowledge that integrated social work, psychology, and psychiatry, which would generate not only advancement in the field but also promote wellbeing and improved care for the Galilee population.

-The initiative to establish a research partnership was realized and for the past three years, I have directed the Joint Research Center of Tel-Hai College and the Psychiatric Clinic for Children and Adolescents, which integrates faculty members and students from the Faculty of Social Sciences and the Faculty of Science and Technology.
-At the Research Center, I study emotional regulation mechanisms, attachment mechanisms and self-compassion among parents and children and their effects on children’s metrics of adjustment, anxiety, and depression and on parents’ subjective wellbeing.
+The initiative to establish a research partnership was realized, and for the past three years I have directed the Joint Research Center of Tel-Hai College and the Psychiatric Clinic for Children and Adolescents, which integrates faculty members and students from the Faculty of Social Sciences and the Faculty of Science and Technology.
+At the Joint Research Center, I study emotional regulation mechanisms, attachment mechanisms, and self-compassion among parents and children and their effects on children’s metrics of adjustment, anxiety, and depression and on parents’ subjective wellbeing.

-Other studies at the Research Center are intended to contribute to developing scientific, clinical, and applicable knowledge.
-Examples include a study of the effects of a personal accompaniment program to promote a healthy lifestyle in families with children (aged 6-12) with mental health issues on parents’ emotional regulation, conducted in collaboration with the Nutrition Science Department.
-Another study, conducted in partnership with a psychiatrist, the director of the hospitalization unit and the College’s Department of Psychology, examines the effects of running therapy on a population of hospitalized children and adolescents.
+Other studies at the Joint Research Center are intended to contribute to the development of scientific, clinical, and applicable knowledge.
+Examples include a study into the effects on parents’ emotional regulation of a personal accompaniment program to promote a healthy lifestyle in families with children (aged 6 to 12 years) with mental health issues, conducted in collaboration with the Nutrition Science Department.
+Another study, conducted in partnership with a psychiatrist, the director of the Hospitalization Unit, and the College’s Department of Psychology, is investigating the effects of running therapy in a population of hospitalized children and adolescents.